8th federal electoral district of the State of Mexico

 The 8th federal electoral district of the State of Mexico (Distrito electoral federal 08 del Estado de México) is one of the 300 electoral districts into which Mexico is divided for elections to the federal Chamber of Deputies and one of 40 such districts in the State of Mexico.

 It elects one deputy to the lower house of Congress for each three-year legislative session by means of the first-past-the-post system.
 Votes cast in the district also count towards the calculation of proportional representation ("plurinominal") deputies elected from the fifth region.

-The current member for the district, elected in the 2024 general election, is Anay Beltrán Reyes of the National Regeneration Movement (Morena).
+The member for the district elected in the 2024 general election, Anay Beltrán Reyes of the National Regeneration Movement (Morena), died in office on 17 September 2026.
+Her alternate, Yessica Juárez García, was sworn in on 22 September.